Azure/Azure-Proactive-Resiliency-Library/docs/content/services/storage/storage-Account/_index.md

 **Category: Disaster Recovery**

-**Impact: Medium**
+**Impact: Low**

 **Guidance**

-To recover data from accidental modification or deletion enable versioning.
+Consider enabling versioning to recover data from accidental modification or deletion.
 Having a large number of versions per blob can increase the latency for blob listing operations.
 Microsoft recommends maintaining fewer than 1000 versions per blob.
 You can use lifecycle management to automatically delete old versions.

 **Resources**